 A dry river bed is a trench or a gully lined with stones, rocks, and pebbles.
 It is surrounded by vegetation mimicking a natural riparian area, which the National Park Service defines as the land at the edges of creeks, rivers, lakes, and other bodies of water.
-Gardeners often decorate dry creeks with logs, branches, clay pots, and even miniature bridges.
+Gardeners often decorate a dry creek river with logs, branches, clay pots, and even miniature bridges.
 I also like to spruce up my designs with my favorite plants and a variety of colored rocks.

-A beautifully designed and adorned dry river bed will instantly improve the curb appeal of your home.
+A beautifully designed and adorned dry creek bed will instantly improve the curb appeal of your home.
 It will make it look exclusive and unique.
-On top of this, a dry creek will help you solve your lawn draining troubles.
+On top of this, I have found that a dry creek bed will help you solve your lawn draining troubles.

-A dry river bed prevents rainwater from accumulating in one spot.
+A dry river bed, or dry creek bed, prevents rainwater from accumulating in one spot.
 The rocks disperse the water in different directions or direct it into a temporary stream.
-A dry creek is a budget-friendly way to get rid of puddles in your backyard and to stop the slow erosion of the landscape.
+A dry creek river is a budget-friendly way to get rid of puddles in your backyard and stop the slow erosion of the landscape.
 I have saved a lot of money over the years thanks to the drainage my dry creek beds have provided!

-First, you will have to precisely plan the layout of your dry creek.
+First, you will have to precisely plan the layout of your dry creek river.
 I recommend you take a good look at your yard, study its curves, and watch how the water flows when it rains.

 How To Do It

-Using a strong digging shovel, like this Fiskars 397900-1001 , dig out 12 to 15 inches of soil.
-If you are making a large dry river bed, you may want to rent a backhoe to cut the manual work.
+Using a strong digging shovel, dig out 12 to 15 inches of soil.
+If you are making a large dry creek bed, I recommend you check into renting a backhoe to cut the manual work.

-Compact and flatten the soil using a manual tamper that you can buy on Amazon .
+Compact and flatten the soil using a manual tamper.
 Don’t forget to angle and smooth the sides, as well.

 Carefully lay the landscape fabric over the entire trench, even the sides.
-Secure it in place with sod staples you can buy here .
-This landscape fabric will prevent the stones in your dry creek bed from moving and weeds from growing.
+Secure it in place with sod staples.
+I have found that a piece of landscape fabric will prevent the stones in your dry creek bed from moving and weeds from growing.

-Cover the bottom and sides of your creek bed with ½ inch thick layer of crushed pea gravel.
-You can buy it on Amazon or get it from your local riverbank, though I recommend you check with local authorities before taking anything from a riverbank.
+Cover the bottom and sides of your creek bed with ½ inch thick layer of crushed gravel.
+You can buy it in a store or get it from your local riverbank, though I recommend you check with local authorities before taking anything from a riverbank.

 Place the rocks of various sizes along the edges of your dry river bed.
-You can create a single row of stones or create a more defined border with multiple layers.
+I like to create a single row of stones or create a more defined border with multiple layers.
 Get creative and use my listed ideas as inspiration.

-Decorate your dry creek with shrubs, flowers, succulents, or other plants that reflect your style.
-Complete the look with potted herbs, few unique rocks, or an old dried branch that tells a story.
+Decorate your dry creek river with shrubs, flowers, succulents, or other plants that reflect your style.
+Complete the look with potted herbs, a few unique rocks, or an old dried branch that tells a story.
 I always try to personalize my dry creek bed in some way, especially if it’s in my own yard.

 This YouTube tutorial will help you visualize the process of making a dry river bed.
 Check it out!

-Did you enjoy this article and checking out some of our favorite dry river bed landscaping ideas?
+Did you enjoy this article and checking out some of our favorite dry river bed or dry creek bed landscaping ideas?
 With so many ideas, it’s the perfect addition to any backyard or patio and can be implemented in so many ways to reflect your own style.

 We hope we’ve helped you find some inspiration, let us know your thoughts in the comments and feel free to share this article with your friends!